 Requirements:

-My hardware upgrades included a new Super Talent FPM16GRSE 16GB SSD but there are several other choices out there.
-I also bought some memory Crucial CT25664AC800 2GB 200-pin SODIMM DDR2 PC2-6400 Memory Module.
+I recommend the 32GB Super Talent FPM32GLSE SSD but there are several other choices out there.
+I also bought some memory (Crucial CT25664AC800 2GB 200-pin SODIMM DDR2 PC2-6400 Memory Module.)
 There is a dispute about memory performance and clock speeds, so if you are trying to max your performance you might try to read some forums about it.
 More memory is a good idea, but not as necessary as the SSD.
-As aways, theres always some guy on Youtube that will tell you how to install the new hardware.
+As always, theres some guy on Youtube that will tell you how to install the new hardware.

 Step Three, Install Windows 7